bloch-labs/bloch/CONTRIBUTING.md

 # Contributing to Bloch

 Thanks for helping shape Bloch!
 This guide keeps the contribution process simple while the language evolves rapidly.
+The versioned contributor docs live in [`docs/`](docs/) for deeper guidance.

 ---